 - Is the right product getting to the right place at the right time?

-Examples of Retail KPIs that Maximize Inventory ROI
+Examples of Retail KPIs for Inventory

-The inventory sitting in stores and warehouses is the single biggest investment that a retailer makes.
+Inventory sitting in stores and warehouses is the single biggest investment that a retailer makes.
 Throughout the history of retail, success and failure has come down to how well a company manages — and profits from — its inventory investment.

 1. In-Stock Percentage